FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 ---

-# Creating the Objects
+# Creating Objects

-The act of creating a new objects is known as **instantiation**.
+The act of creating a new object is known as **instantiation**.

-The `new` keyword instructs the computer to instantiate a new object based on the class.
+The `new` keyword instructs the computer to **instantiate** a new object based on the class "blueprint".

 ```php
 $first_post = new Blog_Post();